 - Shortening the Policy Term.
 You’ll pay less for the same amount of coverage in a 10-year term than a 20-year term and much less for the same amount of coverage in a 30-year term.
 If dropping from 30 to 10 years isn’t feasible, consider a 20-year term instead — the savings will still be dramatic.

 - Laddering Multiple Policies.
 If you know you’ll need coverage 30 years out, build a life insurance ladder that steps down coverage as you age.
 The typical ladder includes a relatively small 30-year policy, a moderate-size 15- or 20-year policy, and a smaller 10-year policy.
-Coverage is greatest during the ladder’s first 10 years but remains adequate to address the family’s needs throughout the entire 30-year duration.
+Coverage is greatest during the ladder’s first 10 years when all three policies are in effect but remains adequate to address the family’s needs throughout the entire 30-year duration.

 Yet none of these myths tell the whole story, and none of them justify putting off your life insurance application any longer.
 If you’ve relied on incomplete information to avoid completing your financial plan, the time for action has arrived.